 Aside from a great attitude and a strong interest in learning wildlife photography, you are going to need some gear.
 While most cameras with a telephoto lens will be adequate, mid-upper-grade gear is optimal.

 I primarily use a monopod while photographing wildlife in this location.
 It is not as stable as a tripod and requires more effort to use, but it is much faster to set up and adjust.
-While neither are mandatory, one or both is preferred, and I always take both.
+While neither are mandatory, one or both are preferred, and I always take both.

-We can potentially make use of a full range of landscape photography gear, including ultra-wide to wide-angle lenses (such as the Canon RF 15-35mm F2.8 L IS USM Lens) and standard zoom lenses (the Canon RF 24-70mm F2.8 L IS USM Lens, for example).
+We can potentially use a full range of landscape photography gear, including ultra-wide to wide-angle lenses (such as the Canon RF 15-35mm F2.8 L IS USM Lens) and standard zoom lenses (the Canon RF 24-70mm F2.8 L IS USM Lens, for example).
 I always bring circular polarizer and neutral density filters.
 If the night sky is clear and dark, the milky way is spectacular when photographed from this park, and you will want a wide-aperture, wide-angle lens to photograph it with.

 Consider what failure of any piece of gear means for your experience, and consider bringing a backup for items identified as critical.